ParkerShelton/reddit-bot/README.md

 This project provides a Reddit scraper that extracts posts from specified subreddits, with optional AI cleaning via Groq API, and can generate audio from the text.

-## Project Structure

-### Root Directory
-- `README.md` - This documentation file
-- `requirements.txt` - Python dependencies
-- `run.sh` - Shell script to run the bot with dependency checking
-- `api_key.txt` - Your Groq API key (will be created if not present)

-### Source Code (`src/` directory)
-- `console_interface.py` - Interactive command-line interface to configure and run the bot
-- `main.py` - Core Reddit scraping functionality
-- `voice-over.py` - Script for generating audio from scraped text (if available)
-- `install.py` - Dependency installation script
-- `clear-files.py` - Utility to clean up generated files (if available)

-### Generated Directories
-- `get-audio/` - Directory where scraped posts are saved
-- `old-posts/` - Directory for archiving old posts

 ## Getting Started

 1. The required dependencies will be checked and installed automatically when running the script for the first time.
 If you prefer to install them manually: